 And so it has been with each of the cats who has come to spend some part of my life, days, months, years, decades, and by extension other animals, wild and domestic, that we at least have an understanding if not a deep and compassionate bond.
-But I remember two years in college when I was away from Bootsie and yearned for an animal in my life, and though I reached for every animal available, and even tried to rescue a few cats I’d found wandering, taking them in and feeding them and finding someone who could take them, friends’ cats and dogs and other cats didn’t seem to count, and I know that for me the bond with animals, especially cats, is permanent and deep.
+But I remember a brief time when I was away from Bootsie and yearned for an animal in my life, and friends’ cats and dogs didn’t seem to count and I know that for me the bond with animals, especially cats, is permanent and deep.
 I can not imagine my life not shared with at least one cat who is my companion, my inspiration and my muse.

 I think I knew I was a cat person as soon as the first kitten entered my life, and Bootsie reinforced that as my devotion grew.
-I played with others’ dogs, walked peoples’ dogs for fun and generally enjoyed their company, but the erratic schedule of a creative person and my selfish need for long periods of concentration and quiet not even broken by meals told me I couldn’t be a very good companion for a dog, though a cat can sleep on my desk, turn over and open one eye to see what I’m up to, then close it and go back to sleep if I am still in my creative fugue, and we all get a long just fine.
+I played with others’ dogs, walked peoples’ dogs for fun and generally enjoyed their company, but the erratic schedule of a creative person and my selfish need for long periods of concentration and quiet not even broken by meals told me I couldn’t be a very good companion for a dog, though a cat can sleep on my desk, turn over and open one eye to see what I’m up to, then close it and go back to sleep if I am still in my creative fugue.

 When Bootsie joined me at college in my junior year, I had already adopted a cat from a farmer I had met because I just loved cats and needed a cat in my life.
 Roommates had cats and even before I graduated there began the eventual parade of castaways, rescues, expectant mothers, orphaned kittens, a never-ending supply of unwanted cats brought to my notice by my deep relationship with that first cat.

-From those rough beginnings and witnessing with later rescues injuries, illnesses and abuse, I also learned that I didn’t have to follow what was the prevailing habits of cat care.
-I decided that keeping them inside, spaying and neutering as soon as possible and providing an adequate diet and health care helps alleviate much of the messes, kittens and losses and leaves much more room for joy and love.
-Caring for companion animals has changed dramatically over the past decades, especially cats, shelter adoptions are very different, and I am grateful that there are simply fewer cats who need homes than there were when I was a child, though there are still far too many, and too many who are neglected, abused and homeless.
+From those rough beginnings and witnessing with later rescues injuries, illnesses and abuse, I also learned that keeping them inside, spaying and neutering at the appropriate time and providing an adequate diet and health care helps alleviate much of the messes, kittens and losses and leaves much more room for joy and love.
+Caring for companion animals has changed dramatically over the past decades, shelter adoptions are very different, and I am grateful that there are simply fewer cats who need homes than there were when I was a child, though there are still far too many, and too many who are neglected, abused and homeless.

 Today I’m an artist and a writer, and in remembering those early encounters with animals, quietly studying and experiencing, I now recognize my habit of gathering details for later use, and my intense devotion to whatever is my favorite subject—I could probably draw that litter of kittens nursing on Bootsie in the cardboard box.
-But from Bootsie, cats have always been my muse and when the time came to begin writing, my first poem was about how much I missed Bootsie while I was away at school, and my first short story had an endangered cat as the subject (I have unfortunately lost it); later I began drawing and painting and my cats were my first subjects as I tried out each new medium and style.
+But from Bootsie cats have always been my muse and when the time came to begin writing, my first poem was about how much I missed Bootsie while I was away at school, and my first short story had an endangered cat as the subject; later I began drawing and painting and my cats were my first subjects as I tried out each new medium and style.

 Because I found painting their images an excellent way to share with others my affection for them, my portfolio is heavily weighted in images of them and I began painting portraits of others’ cats and then dogs as well, and from there my current career was born as I moved out into other subjects and began producing merchandise bearing the art I created.
 I would not expect to earn my living by this but wanted to work in a way that I could stay close to my art, so I arranged that after years of working a day job and freelancing as a graphic designer and writer, I dropped the day job and am entirely freelance, but this creative activity and working at home keeps me close to my art and gives me more time for it than other occupations would.
 And I am constantly supervised and surrounded by feline muses.

 So even though the actual gift my parents intended to give me all those years ago was a kitten, the gift they unintentionally gave me was the awakening of my love for companion animals, especially cats, and an introduction to my muse and my life as a creative person.
-I experienced first hand the pain and suffering that resulted from cats given minimum care and often not even fed, who weren’t spayed and neutered, left to roam, constantly reproducing, given away, abused and considered worthless, and decided my cats would never live like that, eventually that no cats should live like that.
 Just as it was in the beginning when losing two kittens didn’t dissuade me from trying yet again, so, in the ensuing years and more losses, I still happily welcome another cat into my life for the joy and love we would share and the inspiration I would find.
 I receive that gift every day.

 I took the photo at the top, the rest were in a box in my mother’s house, and I’m so glad I found them.